Lone Star Flight Museum: TF-51 crash

 On October 23, 2013 a P-51 (TF-51) Mustang owned by the museum crashed in Halls Lake, just south west of the museum.
 Both the pilot and a paying passenger from the UK were killed in the crash.

 Move to Houston

 Following the destruction of Hurricane Ike, the museum made the decision to move to Ellington International Airport in Houston.
 It is working with the Collings Foundation and Texas Flying Legends to create a combined aviation museum complex.
 In March 2014, the museum received $7.6 million from FEMA.
 The museum broke ground at its new location on November 9, 2015.
 Initially scheduled to be dedicated on September 1, 2017, the opening was postponed to September 16 due to Hurricane Harvey.
+Three days later the museum traded its F6F to the Erickson Aircraft Collection in exchange for a TBM Avenger.

 The museum acquired a former NASA Motion Base Simulator from Texas A&M University.

+The museum sold its P-47 to the Evansville Wartime Museum in 2020.
+A few months later it also sold its B-17 to the Mid America Flight Museum.
+At the same time, Howard 250 was acquired from the latter and arrived the following spring.
+In 2025, the museum sold its A-24 to the Fagen Fighters WWII Museum.

 Exhibits

 The museum has featured exhibits on the September 11th attacks and Women Airforce Service Pilots.